Not suitable under 13; parental guidance to 15 (Intense violence including torture, and disturbing scenes)

 There is some coarse language in this movie, including:

 Captain America: Civil war is a superhero action film featuring Marvel Comic characters and targeting older teens and adult fans of the series.
 It is the third in this series and the most intense of the three Captain America films.
 The film is all about the need to consider the real world consequences of actions and the resulting fallout of grief, anguish and revenge.
-There are intense scenes of action violence, torture, and a suicide bombing which make the film unsuitable for children under 13 and not recommended under 15.
+There are intense scenes of action violence, torture, and a suicide bombing which make the film unsuitable for children under 13 and parental guidance is recommended under 15.